Nexus Pediatric Safety Studio

 Five-minute simulations that protect children before the crisis peaks.

 Built for Nexus Children's Hospital Dallas leadership review: a practical, budgeted, pediatric-specific operating rhythm for shift huddles, staff judgment, restraint prevention, family dynamics, and post-event repair.
+CPI alignment is provisional and must be replaced or approved by Nexus's CPI/addendum lead before use.

 Generated visual board showing a pediatric safety studio workflow: see, regulate, respond, repair.